-- I In the Results toolbar, click IIII Animation and choose File. - 2 In the Settings window for Animation, type Animation: Not spinning gyro in the Label text field. - 3 Locate the Target section.
+- I In the Results toolbar, click Animation and choose File. - 2 In the Settings window for Animation, type Animation: Not spinning gyro in the Label text field. - 3 Locate the Target section.
 From the Target list, choose Player. - 4 Locate the Frames section.
-In the Number of frames text field, type 50. - 5 Right-click Animation: Not spinning gyro and choose Play.
+In the Number of frames text field, type 50. - 5 Click the Play button in the Graphics toolbar.